JohnRyland/GenericMake/README.md

 ## Markdown to PDF

-In the subdirectory named 'pandoc' in this repo is an example template written in 'tex' and a background PDF.
-These are used by the 'pandoc' tool to be able to convert a markdown file in to a nice looking PDF.
+In the subdirectory named *pandoc* in this repo is an example template written in *tex* and a background PDF.
+These are used by the *pandoc* tool to be able to convert a markdown file in to a nice looking PDF.

 For more ideas on using markdown to create PDF documentation using pandoc and templates